Moselle, Missouri

 Unincorporated community in Missouri, U.S.

-Moselle is an unincorporated community in Franklin County, Missouri, United States.
+Moselle (/moʊˈzɛl/ moh-ZEL) is an unincorporated community in Franklin County, Missouri, United States.
 It is located approximately five miles northeast of St. Clair.

 Moselle had its start in 1849 when a blast furnace was built at the site.
 The community most likely was named after Moselle, France.
 A post office called Moselle was established in 1860, and remained in operation until 1971.

 The Moselle Iron Furnace Stack was listed on the National Register of Historic Places in 1969.